Dead Hangs: Are They Good For Your Spine?

 What’s a dead hang, and is it good for you?

 A simple bodyweight exercise is the newest viral trend on TikTok.
 But what exactly is the dead hang exercise, and is it good for your spine and shoulders?
+It’s a question I’ve been asked frequently as a chiropractor in Brookfield, WI.

 Dead hangs – essentially just hanging from a horizontal pull-up bar – aren’t just for relaxing.
 And while they have none of the glamour of a squat or the muscle-building potential of a bench press, done right, they can be a great way to decompress your spine, reduce back pain, improve shoulder mobility, strengthen your grip and forearms, reverse bad posture and increase circulation to the muscles in your back.